-This vegan couscous salad recipe has a delicious dressing–lime juice, olive oil, mint, cilantro, parsley and a little bit of garlic powder.
+This vegan roasted golden beet and couscous pasta salad recipe has a delicious lime and mint dressing.
 And wow, does it work with the couscous, golden beets, currants and slivered almonds.
-This may be a pretty simple salad, but the textures and flavors are awesome.
+It may be a pretty simple beetroot pasta salad, but the textures and flavors are awesome.

-This recipe for couscous salad can be enjoyed for lunch or as a side dish.
+Enjoy this recipe for beetroot and couscous salad for lunch or as a side dish.
 If you don’t have currants, you could try swapping in raisins, instead.
 This salad also keeps well, but may need a little refresh on the lime juice right before serving.

-Golden Beet and Couscous Salad with Slivered Almonds and Currants
+Golden Beet Couscous Salad with Slivered Almonds and Currants

 ~6 small golden beets, peeled and chopped into bite-size pieces (OR 3 cups peeled golden beets chopped into bite size pieces)